scalacenter/scala-advent-of-code/docs/2024/puzzles/day14.md

 ## Part 2

 Part 2 wants us to find an image which is really hard.
 Thankfully, there is one thing I know about Christmas trees: They have a lot of lines in a row and are an organized shape.

+We are assuming here that the tree is solid.
+This assumption is fine in this case, the space to search is finite so the worst we can get is a "not found" answer, but in other problems we may want to be more sure about our input.

 The christmas trees I know are really tall, but only in a few columns.
 So let's test the vertical columns for a few lines that are really long.
 They also have a lot of shorter horizontal lines, so let's also check the rows for a lot of shorter lines.